dominicstop/react-native-ios-utilities/README.md

 [![build-example-ios](https://github.com/dominicstop/react-native-ios-utilities/actions/workflows/build-example-ios.yml/badge.svg)](https://github.com/dominicstop/react-native-ios-utilities/actions/workflows/build-example-ios.yml)

 hello, this is a helper library, and doesn’t really do anything on it’s own.
-This library is meant to be used as a dependency for other libraries — i.e. as a way to share code, and prevent duplicated logic.
+This library is meant to be used as a dependency for some other libraries i am making — i.e. as a way to share code, and prevent duplicated logic.

 Please see the [version compatibility](#version-compatibility) table for reference.